Mehmet-Bsg/various-projects/README.md

 # various-projects

-Some of my code projects I've done during my scholarship at Mines Paris
+The code and notebooks of some projects I've done at Mines Paris

 In the files 'classification_practical' and 'segmentation_practical' you will find some of the practical work i've done for my course on deep learning for image analysis.